Use the System Shell to support your customers

-With the latest update to both the Command Prompt and PowerShell environments, the new interface contains tools and capabilities that are normally only available in a native prompt environment.
-These include command history, tab-to-autocomplete, copy/paste, control-commands (CTRL/C to stop a ping, etc.) and command shell colors.
+With the latest update to both the Command Prompt and PowerShell environments, the new interface contains tools and capabilities such as, command history, tab-to-autocomplete, copy/paste, control-commands (CTRL/C to stop a ping, etc.) command shell colors.

 System Shell menu options

-Select the Advanced Options menu, three vertical ellipsis, to choose from actions to restart the shell or execute commands:
+Select the Advanced Options menu to choose from actions to restart the shell or execute commands: